4dn-dcic/tibanna/README.md

 ```
 As an example,
 ```
-invoke setup_tibanna_env --buckets=my-tibanna-test-bucket (the public has permission to this bucket - the objects will expire in 1 day and others may have access to the same bucket and read/overwrite/delete your objects.
+invoke setup_tibanna_env --buckets=my-tibanna-test-bucket,my-tibanna-test-input-bucket (the public has permission to these buckets - the objects will expire in 1 day and others may have access to the same bucket and read/overwrite/delete your objects.
 Use it only for testing Tibanna.)
 ```
 If you're 4DN-DCIC, you could do the following.
 ```